SamanKhamesian/Music-Genre-Classification-of-Audio-Signals/README.md

 #### Dataset:
 * The files that used were stored as 22 050 Hz, 16-bit, mono audio files.
 An effort was made to ensure that the training sets are representative of the corresponding musical genres.
 The Genres dataset has the following classes: classical, country, disco, hiphop, jazz, rock, blues, reggae, pop, metal.
 I use [GTZAN Genre Collection](http://opihi.cs.uvic.ca/sound/genres.tar.gz) for the dataset.

+* NOTE : PLEASE DOWNLOAD THE DATASET AND STORE THEM IN CORRECT PATH BEFORE RUNNING PROJECT
 ##

 #### Information about the files: